sanka4rea/CityU_bioinformatics/content/tutorial/bms4001/breast.md

 ### Functionalities

 * Estimate  woman’s risk of developing invasive breast cancer at > 35 years old. <br>1.
-Personal medical history. <br>2.Her reproductive history. <br>3.
+Personal medical history. <br>2.
+Her reproductive history. <br>3.
 History of breast cancer among her first-degree relatives

 * Total 11 questions designed for calculating the risk
-* Use The Gail model. <br>1.has been tested in large populations of white women.<br>2.shown to provide accurate estimates of breast cancer risk.
+* Use The Gail model. <br>1.Has been tested in large populations of white women.<br>2.Shown to provide accurate estimates of breast cancer risk.
 * System will be updated when new data and research are available.

 ### Limitations